colcon/colcon.readthedocs.org/user/how-to.rst

 .. code-block:: bash

-    $ colcon <verb> --event-handler console_cohesion+
+    $ colcon <verb> --event-handlers console_cohesion+

 .. note::

-    While this delays the output until a package has finished it avoids interleaving the output when using the parallel executor.
+    While this delays the output until a package has finished, it avoids interleaving the output when using the parallel executor.

 Build only a single package (or selected packages)
 --------------------------------------------------